-- Working with community based organizations to enhance outreach, either through direct contact or through the release of Request for Proposals (RFPs) as funding allows - Incorporating visualization techniques and interactive activities into planning and programming processes - Outreach through disadvantaged communities, especially in underserved areas of the Monterey Bay region - Using health services programs to combine outreach efforts - Working with leadership groups in each county to educate a broader audience of community leaders about transportation issues - Targeting large employers and colleges/universities - Holding public hearings and/or focus group meetings outside of typical work hours and at more convenient locations to provide a wider range of public meeting times and multiple locations in each jurisdiction - Hosting meetings in facilities that are already established activity centers, such as senior centers - Provide information at high-traffic locations such as Farmer's Markets, First FridayArt Gatherings, neighborhood block parties and parades. - Increase involvement with local schools including parent groups and charter schools.
+- Working with community based organizations to enhance outreach, either through direct contact or through the release of Request for Proposals (RFPs) as funding allows - Incorporating visualization techniques and interactive activities into planning and programming processes - Outreach through disadvantaged communities, especially in underserved areas of the Monterey Bay region - Using health services programs to combine outreach efforts - Working with leadership groups in each county to educate a broader audience of community leaders about transportation issues - Targeting large employers and colleges/universities - Holding public hearings and/or focus group meetings outside of typical work hours and at more convenient locations to provide a wider range of public meeting times and multiple locations in each jurisdiction - Hosting meetings in facilities that are already established activity centers, such as senior centers - Provide information at high-traffic locations such as Farmer's Markets, First Friday Art Gatherings, grocery stores, neighborhood block parties and parades.

+• Increase involvement with local schools including Safe Routes to School, parent groups and charter schools.

-3. Other Activities
+Other Activities